-Tasmania, often abbreviated Tas and known to locals as Tassie, is an island start of Australia about 150 miles to the south of the Australian continent, separated from the mainland by Bass Strait.
-Tasmania is frequently promoted as a natural state as it has a fairly unspoiled environment.
-In fact, 45% of the state is World Heritage Sites, national parks and reserves.
+Tasmania, often abbreviated Tas and known to locals as Tassie, is an island start of Australia about 150 miles to the south of the Australian continent, separated from the mainland by the Bass Strait.
+Tasmania is frequently promoted as a natural state as it has a reasonably unspoiled environment.
+45% of the state is World Heritage Sites, national parks and reserves.

 Tasmania is the 7th largest state in Australia with a total area of 90,758 square kilometers (35,042 square miles).

 The largest city and capital of Tasmania is Hobart, which includes the City of Hobart, the City of Glenorchy and the City of Clarence along with the satellite town of Kingston in the Greater Hobart area.
 The Greater Hobart area has a population of 218,000 in 2014, which makes it the 11th largest city in Australia.

 Launceston is a city in northern Tasmania where the South Esk and North Esk rivers become the Tamar River.
 It's the second-largest city in the state with a population estimated at 110,000, which makes it the 9th largest non-capital city in the country and the 17th largest city in Australia.
 Launceston is also one of the oldest cities in Australia, and it was founded in 1806 and named after Launceston in the United Kingdom.

 Devonport (pop.
 26,00) is located in northwestern Tasmania and serves as a major regional center for the area, along with Burnie, a slightly smaller city on the northwest coast of Tasmania with a population of 19,500.

 Ulverstone is Tasmania's largest town with a population of about 8,000.
 Located on the northwest coast of Tasmania, Ulverstone is a popular area for retirees.